meister-devops/AZ-204/Demos/05 IaaS/03 Container/Demo-01/readme.md

 # Creating & Managing Containers

-> Note: Use FoodApp from root folder
+> Note: Use FoodApp from folder "99 FoodApp"

 ## Docker